Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/01_QTL_datasets.md

 | 1     | 150500305 | 151504836 | 151002570.5| MINDY1    | Female  | Brain     |
 | 1     | 151277945 | 152287266 | 151782605.5| TDRKH     | Female  | Brain     |

 Once the list is finalized, please move the CSV file into the 04_Code directory on the server.
-Let me know when you're ready to document the next input or step!

 ### QTL Dataset Format and Organization
 This section outlines the structure and requirements for incorporating QTL datasets into the analysis pipeline.